jaraco/jaraco.mongodb/README.rst

 Tests produce alot of output.
 Succesful execution ends with line like this::

     ReplSetTest stopSet *** Shut down repl set - test worked ****

+These tests are run as part of the continuous integration and release acceptance tests in Travis.